 Can’t find the above in your area?
 Use the checklist and speak with your Paediatrician to help locate the best option.

-Finally, feeding your baby is an incredibly personal choice.
+Feeding your baby is an incredibly personal choice.
 Whilst the above is a combination of my recommendations, clinical study findings and general nutritional science I completely respect that every mother (and father) has the right to choose what their newborn is fed (as long as it’s one of, or a combination of, breast milk or formula as that is what the WHO guidelines put forward and what any baby needs to thrive).
-For me personally, I do not have children, but when I do, I will raise them on a very healthy and well balanced plant-based diet and as they grow up, educate them as to why we eat certain foods and why it’s best to avoid others.
+Personally, I do not have children, but when I do, I will raise them on a very healthy and well balanced, and nutritionally adequate, plant-based diet and as they grow up, educate them as to why we eat certain foods and why it’s best to avoid others.
 When they are grown up, although I would hope they choose a plant-based lifestyle, I will ultimately respect any decision they make about their nutritional habits and continue to love them unconditionally.
 I think that’s a really important message – unconditional love even when our belief systems are challenged or opposed, particularly when it involves family.

 For more information on this topic I recommend listening to my Glad you’re loving the podcast with registered Dietician Whitney English.

 As I wrote about in my book The Proof is in the Plants, food waste is huge global concern.
 Not only are we wasting enormous amounts of calories by feeding plants directly to animals (who provide us considerably fewer calories in food out the other side) but a great amount of the calories we do produce, end up wasted.